 This is my favourite bubble bath ever!
-I have purchased this roughly 6 times already.
-I love the formula of this, it is so thick and luxurious…most importantly, it creates amazing bubbles!
-I’m in love with this scent, it smells of honey, almond and cocoa.
+I have purchased this roughly six times already.
+I love the formula for this; it is so thick and luxurious, and most importantly, it creates incredible bubbles!
+I’m in love with this scent; it smells of honey, almond and cocoa.
 It costs £6 for 400 ml.
-Yes, it is expensive but I stock up when there is a promotion on.
+Yes, it is expensive, but I stock up when there is a promotion running.

 Avon Herbal Meadow Bubble Bath

 This bubble bath costs £4 for 500 ml (it is half price quite often).
-I love the name herbal meadow, it does just like a herbal meadow!
-It is has the perfect scent for an enjoyable relaxing bath.
+I love the name Herbal Meadow; it does smell just like a herbal meadow!
+It has the perfect scent for an enjoyable, relaxing bath.
 I like this bubble bath, but you have to use quite a lot to get a decent amount of bubbles.

 Jane Iredale Smooth Affair Facial Primer & Brightener

 This has recently become my favourite primer.
-I don’t wear foundation, I just wear a primer with a powder over the top.
-This does come with a hefty price tag…£36!
-This is the price on the Jane Iredale website (pssst, you can get it cheaper on Amazon).
-I don’t use this everyday, only at the weekend if I am going out.
-It goes of smoothly and it really does brighten your face.
+I don’t wear foundation; I just wear a primer with a powder over the top.
+It does come with a hefty price tag- £36!
+This is the price of it on the Jane Iredale website (pssst, you can get it cheaper on Amazon).
+I don’t use this every day, only at the weekend if I am going out.
+It goes on smoothly, and it really does brighten your face.

 Benefit Air Patrol Eyeshadow Primer

 From one primer to another!
-This is a tiny sample size, I love trying samples before buying a full-sized product.
-This is a very good primer, it makes your eyeshadow last all day!
-The full-sized product is quite expensive, but I would buy it if it was on offer!
+This is a tiny sample size; I love trying samples before buying a full-sized product.
+This is an excellent primer; it makes your eyeshadow last all day!
+The full-sized product is quite expensive, but I would buy it if it were on offer!

 Collection 2000 Black Liquid Eyeliner

 I’m pretty sure most people have tried this eyeliner before!
-I have been using this eyeliner since I first started wearing makeup 10 years ago.
+I have been using this eyeliner since I first started wearing makeup ten years ago.
 I find this eyeliner easy to apply and it stays on all day.
-It is also very affordable, it only costs £2.99.
+It is also very affordable; it only costs £2.99.
 The liquid doesn’t dry up, but the felt tip pen style applicator becomes thick after a while.

 Aussie Miracle Dry Shampoo

-This is the first Aussie dry shampoo I have used before- it costs £4.49 for 180ml.
-This dry shampoo lasted a couple months; this is because you only need to spray a little bit for it to work.
-This dry shampoo has a very unique smell like all the other Aussie products.
-This dry shampoo claims to give fine, limp hair volume…it does to a certain extent, but doesn’t stay volumised for long.
+This is the first Aussie dry shampoo I have used before; it costs £4.49 for a 180ml bottle.
+This dry shampoo lasted a couple of months; this is because you only need to spray a little bit for it to work.
+This dry shampoo has a unique smell like all the other Aussie products.
+This dry shampoo claims to give fine, limp hair volume; it does to a certain extent, but doesn’t stay volumised for long.

 Philip Kingsley Shampoo and Conditioner

-I received these 2 products in my Latest In Beauty subscription box- review HERE.
-These 2 products are aimed at people with fine hair such as myself.
-They are supposed to make your hair feel thicker and give your hair more volume, it didn’t work for me, unfortunately.
-These aren’t bad products, just nothing special.
+I received these two products in my Latest In Beauty subscription box- review HERE.
+These two products are aimed at people with fine hair such as myself.
+They are supposed to make your hair feel thicker and give your hair more volume, but it didn’t work for me, unfortunately.
+They aren’t bad products, just nothing special.